thesamgodson/PortVSCode/README.md

 ### Or just download from the google drive links which I have probably provided, if not then I may have forgotten about that.

-*I'll include snapshots in assets folder or inside the readme file itself to get a clear view on how the files are meant to be saved*

-*I didnt require other compilers/interpreters while writing this piece so I haven't researched on how other interpreters/compilers work.* Thank You.

 ## How to structure the compilers into folders
 I wrote the code as per *my convenience*, you *can change* the path to your preference.
 And this is what my drive looks like:

->(Again while I would like to *emphasize* that you can structure it in any way, just make sure it is reflected in the script too)
+>(Again while I would like to *emphasize* that you can structure it in any way, just make sure it is reflected in the python script too)

 **Sam's Drive**
 * VSCode